jeromeludmann/redux-saga-testable/README.md

 The drawback is that we have to manually iterate over the generator function for each yielded effect.
 It makes the tests not very intuitive to write and noisy to read.

 When testing a saga, we should not have to worry about what the generator function does behind.
-We would just like to check some arbitrary effects and eventually inject some values instead of triggering side effects.
+We would just like to check some arbitrary effects and eventually map effects to some values instead of triggering side effects.
 This simple library tries to make it easier.

 ## Table of contents